-Comprehensive Control: Agile supply chains strive to understand the entire supply chain, including the key enablers and inputs needed to produce the best possible customer experience.
-They invest in new technologies and data-driven processes that allow them to exercise precise control over the business.
+Agile supply chains strive to understand the entire supply chain.
+This includes the key enablers and inputs needed to produce the best possible customer experience.
+Agile organizations invest in new technologies and data-driven processes that allow them to exercise precise control over the business.

-Rapid Decision-making: While no one can possibly predict all disruptions, having processes and technology in place that enable quick decision-making is key to building an agile supply chain that can respond quickly to the unexpected and seize new opportunities despite the uncertainty inherent in the space.
+While no one can possibly predict all disruptions, having processes and technology in place that enable quick decision-making is key to building an agile supply chain, meaning it can respond quickly to the unexpected and seize new opportunities despite the uncertainty inherent in the space.

 We often see people confuse the idea of supply chain agility with the idea of lean supply chain management.
 While there are similarities between these two ideas, there are also important differences as well.